What’s your creative process?

 Who leads Break Maiden?

-Break Maiden is creatively led by Kenny Coil, Marc Berenguer, and Elio Marini who, separately and together, have worked with a number of brands to help push them into the winner’s circle.
+Break Maiden is creatively led by Kenny Coil, and Marc Berenguer, separately and together, have worked with a number of brands to help push them into the winner’s circle.

 Do you collaborate with others?